shrit/mlpack/doc/tutorials/movement_recognition.md

 ### Copying everything to the device

+We can use `scp` to copy the programs to the Milk-V, but, we have to use the `-O` option for the legacy SCP protocol since the Milk-V does not support SFTP.
-The Duo's BusyBox userland has no SFTP server, so a plain `scp` fails with `sh: /usr/libexec/sftp-server: not found`.
-Use scp's legacy protocol with `-O`.
-Over the Duo's USB-OTG connection the board is usually reachable at `192.168.42.1`, you can check that by doing a local ping.
+If you have plugged in your Milk-V via USB, the board should be reachable at `192.168.42.1`; you can check that by doing a local ping.
 The default password for the Duo is `milkv`:
 ```sh
 scp -O imu_test collect train infer  root@192.168.42.1:/root/
 ssh root@192.168.42.1 'chmod +x /root/imu_test /root/collect /root/train /root/infer'